Public Works Volunteer Programs

 - Notify Transportation Maintenance of planned cleanup dates for the arrangement of supplies and trash pick-ups

-- Report back to staff the number of volunteers and the number of hours contributed for each visit
+- Report back to staff the number of volunteers and the number of hours contributed for each visit through post cleanup survey.

 - For more information, see our Policies, Procedures & Rules